polterguy/magic-menu/help-files/Magic Menu/02 - Teaching your computer to speak.md

 **Notice**, the Magic Menu assumes that whatever you're typing in as phrases is in your currently selected language, so adding a language code for Norwegian, if that was my currently selected language, would not be necessary - Since the Magic Menu would assume that everything I type into it as phrases, are localized in my currently selected language, unless explicitly overridden as the screenshot above illustrates.
+You cannot use colons (:) in your phrases for the above reasons.

 ### Changing your tree